dsorchard/.github/profile/README.md

 </details>

 ## 💧 The Resources
-> Learn the concepts.
-Revisit papers/slides.
+> Revisit papers/slides.
 Build counterexamples.
-Defend your understanding.
 Think like a scientist.

 <details>
 <summary>Read More</summary>